jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 See [Get Started](http://www.jboss.org/get-started/ "Get Started") on the JBoss Developer web site for additional information.

-_Note:_ You may see one or more of the following errors or warnings or when you import quickstart projects into Red Hat JBoss Developer Studio.
+_Note:_ You may see one or more of the following errors or warnings when you import quickstart projects into Red Hat JBoss Developer Studio.

 * **JPA Problem: No connection specified for project.
 No database-specific validation will be performed.**